Tagged: Timex analog watch

 Background

-Car chases have been engrained in American cinema since the early days of the Keystone Kops.
+Car chases have been ingrained in American cinema since the early days of the Keystone Kops.
 As the interest in cars grew, auto manufacturers began highlighting their most innovative products through on-screen action.
 The James Bond franchise innovated the use of car chases with Goldfinger‘s gadget-laden Aston Martin DB5 and a conveniently placed Ford Mustang convertible.
 The Mustang poked its head out again for the seminal chase in Bullitt as Steve McQueen faced off against a black ’68 Dodge Charger in his Mustang GT-390.
 After Bullitt, filmmakers began exploring the possibilities of cars on film.
 New, exciting cars were showcased like the new Dodge Challenger in Vanishing Point to the new Mustang Mach 1 in Diamonds are Forever.

 For The French Connection, William Friedkin’s 1971 film based on Robin Moore’s book about intrepid NYPD cops Eddie Egan and Sonny Grosso, the car chase formula was injected with something new.
 Rather than the super-cool hero coolly chasing a villain in his super-cool car, the film places its ragged protagonist off-duty cop in an ordinary sedan commandeered from a civilian.
 Not only that, but this villain isn’t in a car; rather, he has hijacked an elevated train as Popeye is forced to race the train to each stop.
 Continue reading